ET Speaks From Home

 With so much on offer, it can be tough to know where to start.
 That’s why we’ve put together this handy guide to help you plan the perfect family day out in London.

 In just six steps, we’ll take you through everything you need to know, from finding the best things to do with kids in London to top tips for getting around the city with little ones in tow.
-Luggage Storage King’s Cross is perfect for temporary storage of your belongings, and serviced apartments in West London offers a more comfortable space for you and your family to relax.
+Luggage Storage King’s Cross is perfect for temporary storage of your belongings, plus, benefit from excellent King’s Cross restaurants, cafés and beautiful gardens; and serviced apartments in West London offers a more comfortable space for you and your family to relax.
 Plus benefit from excellent restaurants, cafes and beautiful garden.

 So, what are you waiting for?
 Let’s get started!